swannodette/swannodette.github.com/_posts/2013-08-17-comparative.md

 ### HTML Event Wrangling

-We need a way to detect mouse down and up events on items in the menu, this is because we cannot prevent blur events if we don't prevent default on mouse down.
+We need a way to detect mouse down and up events on items in the menu, this is because we cannot prevent input field blur events if we don't prevent default on mouse down.

 `menu-item-event` accomplishes this for us.
 Notice that for bad